sagacious-solutions/raspberry-xmas-tree/README.md

     - You will need to install Node JS prior to pm2
     - You can daemonize it anyway you like, if you don't though the service will be lost on reboot
 3) Set and forget the service
-    - Set the service to run a boot.
+    - Set the service to run at boot.
     - Make sure the service runs as sudo, otherwise it will error out as it won't have hardware level access

 ### A note about security